b-lukaszuk/BS_wJ_eng/contents/the_doors.md

 which ends up to be equivalent to our theoretical calculations.

-Now, you could argue the doing 10_000 computer simulations to estimate is overkill, after all the total number of possibilities cannot be so big for this simple case.
-Well, I guess your right.
+Now, you could argue the doing 10,000 computer simulations to estimate the probability is overkill, after all the total number of possibilities cannot be that big for this simple case.
+Well, I guess you're right.
 So, let's try again, this time we will list all the possible scenarios and see in how many of them we succeed.

 ```jl
 s = """